Glasspham/DB-GTVTHCM/Final_Exam/readme.md

 # Question.21:

-Where clause in SQL is used for
+Where clause in SQL is used for.

 a.
 Filter data rows

 b.
 Do not use for data filtering

 c.
 Filter both data columns data rows

 d.
 Filter data columns

 # Question.22:

 Database 01 - Student Management Database.

-Query: The list of Students are belong to Class year='2020-2024' Which SQL below ? a.
+Query: The list of Students are belong to Class year='2020-2024'.

+Which SQL below ?

+a.

 ```sh